Who's best for fibre broadband?

 Read on for our top four choices or click through to skip ahead to:

-So far, seven national ISPs have launched fibre broadband packages on the BT network which launched in January 2010.
-Virgin Media run their own fibre network.
+There are now numerous ISPs offering fibre broadband packages on the BT network, which launched in January 2010.
+The biggest are listed below, along with Virgin Media, who run their own fibre network.

 Our top four fibre providers are: